-- COMPASS® pre-entry assessment, 80 on Reading, 45 on Pre-Algebra; (no assessment for advanced placement students) - Wisconsin criminal background check (requires a processing fee) - Algebra, Chemistry, Physics-two semesters at high school level or one semester at postsecondary level with grade of "C" or better - Completion of Basic Nursing Assistant class or proof of Certified Nursing Assistant - A pre-entrance health history and physical examination must be on file three weeks prior to entering the DMS core courses.
+- COMPASS® pre-entry assessment, 80 on Reading, 45 on Pre-Algebra; (no assessment for advanced placement students) - Wisconsin criminal background check (requires a processing fee) - Algebra, Chemistry, two semesters at high school level or one semester at postsecondary level with grade of "C" or better - Submit proof of completion of Nursing Assistant training that includes a clinical component.
+Acceptable documentation is a Nurse Aide Directory card, a transcript or diploma from a technical college, training agency or nursing home. - A pre-entrance health history and physical examination must be on file three weeks prior to entering the DMS core courses.
 The Admissions Office will notify you at the appropriate time. - Sufficient visual, communication, and motor skills and satisfactory intellectual and emotional functions to perform to the high standards maintained in this career.
-A detailed list is available with the Diagnostic Medical Sonography program information at www.cvtc. edu or through a program counselor.
+A detailed list is available with the Diagnostic Medical Sonography program information at www.cvtc.edu or through a program counselor. - Obtain and maintain current CPR certification by the American Heart Association (Healthcare Provider level) or the American Red Cross